The Human Conundrum

 or blink between the lines?

-standing there still with hands on your hips.
+standing here still with your hands on your hips.

 What’s cruising by on your highway of a mind?